Building resilient regional and remote Queensland communities.

 “The QCoal Foundation Community Grants program aims to foster productive partnerships between QCoal Foundation and local communities and organisations that facilitate long-term, sustainable solutions to community identified needs,” said Mr Wallin.

-“We look forward to working in partnership with Hear and Say to make life a little easier for rural families currently dealing with access issues for hearing and language support.”
+“We look forward to working in partnership with Hear and Say to make life a little easier for rural and remote families currently dealing with access issues for speech and language support.”

-Hear and Say Chief Executive Officer, Chris McCarthy said the partnership was particularly exciting as it ensured equitable access to services for families from rural and remote Queensland, which will go on to optimise outcomes for children’s listening and speaking outcomes.
+Hear and Say Chief Executive Officer, Chris McCarthy said the partnership with QCoal Foundation was particularly exciting as it ensured equitable access to services for families from rural and remote Queensland like Jock’s, which would go on to optimise outcomes for children’s listening and speaking outcomes.